User Interface

 Note: When the application only needs one slot (like adding a curve to a plot), the first slot in the Slot Set is used.

-With Slot Sets, you can create sets that are not applicable for a particular selection.
-For example, in Figure 7.6, the Script action Set Scalar Slot Values requires Scalar Slots.
+Figure 7.6, the Script action Set Scalar Slot Values requires Scalar Slots.
 Rows in the upper panel are disabled (dimmed and not selectable) because those slot sets contain one or more slots that are inconsistent with the selection criteria.
 Only the Slot Set named Reservoir Scalar Values is applicable and valid.

 Figure 7.6